Top 10 masters dissertation writing tips

-1. Research objectives.
-When writing a dissertation at Masters level it is essential to consider all aspects from which the strength of the piece will be assessed.
+It is essential to consider all aspects from which the strength of the piece will be assessed, when dissertation writing at Masters level.
 Original, relevant, manageable research objectives must be formulated – and stated with precision – in order to signal the serious and considered nature of the work you are to undertake.